 - Recipient of seven PRIDE awards, the highest number ever awarded, from the North Central Accreditation Association

-- Advanced Placement courses offered in twenty-seven subject areas
+- Advanced Placement courses offered in twenty-eight subject areas

 - In the latest award year, CCHS had 29 National Merit Scholar Finalists, 35 Commended Students, 2 National Achievement Scholars, and 4 National Hispanic Scholars.